A stronger economy is the key to creating more and better paying jobs.

 More jobs were created in 2017 than any calendar year on record.

-There has now been 15 consecutive months of jobs growth.
-This is the longest consecutive run of jobs growth in 23 years (since 1994).
+There has now been 17 consecutive months of jobs growth.
+This is the longest consecutive run of jobs growth on record.
+(The ABS labour force survey began 40 years ago, in 1978).

 We are working to build a stronger economy, with more and better paying jobs, by: